Heisenberg doubles for Snyder type models: Issues with the Heisenberg double for the Snyder model

-In this section we cannot define the dual elements to the Lorentz generators $M_{ij}$ for $\beta\neq 0$ (cf. footnote 1).
-And the momenta dual to Snyder coordinates do not allow for expanding the Lorentz algebra \eqref{MM} to the Poincar\'e algebra.
-The only way to construct the full dual Hopf algebra and the full Heisenberg double is described in Sections \ref{unif} and \ref{extSn-HDs} and requires introducing the extended noncommutative coordinates $\hat{x}_{ij}$.
+The only way to construct the full dual Hopf algebra for the Snyder model and the full Heisenberg double is described in Sections \ref{unif} and \ref{extSn-HDs} and requires introducing the extended noncommutative coordinates $\hat{x}_{ij}$.